jherdman/ember-cli-chartist/README.md

 {{chartist-chart data=model.chartData}}
 ```

 The `data` attribute is the only required attribute.
-It's value should be an object.
+Its value should be an object.
 Check the [Chartist docs](http://gionkunz.github.io/chartist-js/getting-started.html#as-simple-as-it-can-get) for expected data structure.

 ### Where does the data come from?